WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Add fj_(pitch|volume)_variance to fj_are_structure's ambient variables.
   * To save time, WeiDU will not ask what should be done about components which cannot be installed.
+  * CLONE_EFFECT fails louder on files with invalid signatures.

 Version 238:
   * Add output_path option to HANDLE_AUDIO and HANDLE_TILESETS.